Shane Jett: Early life, education, and family

+Political career

-Oklahoma House of Representatives 2004 to 2010
+Oklahoma House of Representatives

 Jett first ran for a seat in the Oklahoma House of Representatives on November 5, 2002.
-He was defeated by incumbent Democratic Representative Dale Smith; however, he held the incumbent to less than fifty percent of the vote and came about one percent away from upsetting the incumbent, 48.6% to 47.5%.
+He was defeated by incumbent Democratic representative Dale Smith; however, he held the incumbent to less than fifty percent of the vote and came about one percent away from upsetting the incumbent, 48.6% to 47.5%.

 In 2004, Smith was term-limited after 14 years in the seat, leaving the seat open.
 Jett defeated Kevin Roland in the general election on November 2, 2004 and was elected to the Oklahoma House of Representatives, the first Republican to hold House district 27 in state history.
 In 2006, Jett was re-elected to the seat with over 60% of the vote.

 In 2008, Jett ran for re-election to House district 27 again and defeated Democrat Cole Koszara, a machinist, of Harrah, Oklahoma by 73% to 27%.
 In April 2008, Jett was recommended as an officer to the United States Navy Reserve.
 Jett has since retired as a lieutenant.

-In 2009, during his term a state representative, Jett proposed a bill to alter the flag of Oklahoma, which would have italicized and angled the word "Oklahoma" and adding an exclamation point after it.
+In 2009, during his term as a state representative, Jett proposed a bill to alter the flag of Oklahoma, which would have italicized and angled the word "Oklahoma" and adding an exclamation point after it.
 Jett introduced the bill in front of the International Relations and Tourism Committee.
 Jett's motivation was to insert Oklahoma pride into the flag and potentially promote tourism.

 In 2010, Jett decided not to run for re-election to the Oklahoma House, but ran instead for the 5th Congressional District seat in Oklahoma City metro area.
 He finished fourth, with 10.7% of the vote, in a seven candidate field.
 James Lankford won the Republican primary and was later elected to the job.

-2014 5th Congressional District campaign
+2014 U.S. House campaign

 In 2014, Jett announced his candidacy for the Republican nomination for the 5th Congressional District of Oklahoma.
 During a June 2014 campaign debate with the other four Republican candidates, Jett indicated that he would not have voted to raise the debt ceiling and would not have voted for John Boehner to remain as Speaker of the House.
-Jett's biggest focus during his Congressional campaign was getting elected to reduce government spending, supporting a federal balanced budget amendment and a line-item veto.
+Jett's biggest focus during his congressional campaign was getting elected to reduce government spending, supporting a federal balanced budget amendment and a line-item veto.
 Jett indicated that he is a supporter of Second Amendment gun rights.
 Jett indicated that he is anti-abortion and would support a human life amendment to the U.S. Constitution.
 Jett finished fifth, with 12.3% of the vote, in a six candidate field.
 Steve Russell won the Republican primaries and ended up holding the Congressional seat from 2015 to 2019.